spaydar/COVID-Data-Engineering/README.md

 ### Data Cleaning

 The following steps were necessary to clean the data such that it could be joined and transformed to fit the desired data model:
-1. `datasets/us-counties.csv`:
+1. `datasets/us-counties.csv`
     - Drop rows where `fips` is null
-        - This is necessary since `fips` is part of a unique identifier for the fact table
+        - This is necessary since `fips` is part of the unique identifier for the fact table

-2. `datasets/us-states.csv`:
+2. `datasets/us-states.csv`
     - Append '000' to `fips` values to complete state-county 5-digit format
         - This allows the states' `fips` format to conform that of the other datasets, allowing them to be joined on this column

-3. `datasets/PopulationEstimates.csv`:
+3. `datasets/PopulationEstimates.csv`
     - Prepend '0' to `fips` codes that only have a single digit in the state code
     - Remove commas from numeric values using regular expressions in order to allow casting to integer types

-4. `datasets/PovertyEstimates.csv`:
+4. `datasets/PovertyEstimates.csv`
     - Prepend '0' to `fips` codes that only have a single digit in the state code
     - Transform data to have dedicated columns for attributes and one row per `fips`
         - This involves copying attributes to their own columns and creating empty columns for other attributes for each row, grouping by `fips`, then reducing to one row per `fips`